symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-doctrine-phpcr-odm.rst

-Installing and configuring Doctrine PHPCR ODM
+Installing and configuring Doctrine PHPCR-ODM
 =============================================
-The goal of this tutorial is to install and configure Doctrine PHPCR ODM.
+The goal of this tutorial is to install and configure Doctrine PHPCR-ODM.

-For more details see the `official PHPCR ODM documentation <http://www.doctrine-project.org/projects/phpcr-odm.html>`_ Some additional information can be found on the `DoctrinePhpcrBundle github.com project <https://github.com/doctrine/DoctrinePHPCRBundle>`_ which for the most part mimics the standard `DoctrineBundle <https://github.com/doctrine/DoctrineBundle>`_.
+For more details see the `official PHPCR-ODM documentation <http://www.doctrine-project.org/projects/phpcr-odm.html>`_ Some additional information can be found on the `DoctrinePhpcrBundle github.com project <https://github.com/doctrine/DoctrinePHPCRBundle>`_ which for the most part mimics the standard `DoctrineBundle <https://github.com/doctrine/DoctrineBundle>`_.